9 Essential Hammock Knots To Know For Your Next Camping Trip

 8. Water Knot

-An alternative to the double fisherman’s that’s easier to untie after being loaded, the water knot (actually a bend) is a great choice for hammocking.
-That said, it’s better for use with webbing than with rope.
+A more user-friendly alternative to the double fisherman’s knot, the water knot (technically a bend) is an excellent option for hammocking.
+It is especially well-suited for webbing rather than rope.

 1. Create an overhand knot in one of your pieces of webbing, leaving about 5 to 8 inches of tail.